aunetx/deezer-linux/README.md

 And when it is installed, you can run it with `flatpak run dev.aunetx.deezer`, or from the desktop icon.

-To just build it, but do nothing with it (testing):
+To just build it, for testing purposes:

 ```sh
 make build_flatpak